Prepare for what comes next

 Areas of innovation

-Competitive edge is often based on know-how or production techniques that provide small but significant advantage for efficiency, yield and cost.
-While many commodity chemical companies are taking steps to lower input costs to grow margins, they are tending toward a siloed cost-center-by-cost-center reduction.
-The most successful companies in the sector are those that have best-in-class performance across all functions, aligning supply chain strategies with operational strategies to embed a total value chain perspective.
+This has always been an innovative sector where the competitive edge is often based on know-how or production techniques that provide small but significant advantage for efficiency, yield and cost.
+The pandemic will accelerate the move to a digitally enabled, agile, supply chain and operations.
+Going forward, the most successful companies in the sector will be those that have best-in-class performance across all functions, aligning supply chain strategies with operational strategies to embed a total value chain perspective.

 A major integrated chlorovinyls manufacturer.